 Here is a great recipe for a homemade snack.
 These Smoked Seasoned Pretzels are the perfect munchies snack for the holidays, game days, or really any day!
 Ditch the popcorn and whip up a batch of these smoked seasoned pretzels!
 It’s super easy and only takes 45 minutes to season and serve up a big bowl of pretzels!

-If you are looking for some other awesome munchies for your game day gang or anytime you have some friends and family over, why not check out these great Beef and Sausage Sliders, or for something a little spicy, try these Smoked Jalapeno Poppers!
+If you are looking for some other awesome munchies for your game day gang or anytime you have some friends and family over, why not check out these great Beef and Sausage Sliders, for something a little spicy, try these Smoked Jalapeno Poppers!
+If wings are more your speed these Crispy BBQ Chicken Wings are a sure winner!

 The great thing about this recipe is that it doesn’t take all day!
 You can impart some great smoky flavor into your pretzels in about 30 minutes!
 Oh, and the garlic and parmesan add such a pop of flavor too!